nullbio/arc-new-darker/README.md

 # Arc New Darker

-This is a fork of the Arc Darker theme at https://github.com/horst3180/arc-theme, but optimized for *ONLY* Ubuntu 16.04 Xenial and Unity.
+This is a fork of the Arc Darker theme at https://github.com/horst3180/arc-theme, but optimized for  Ubuntu 16.04 Xenial and Unity.

 The terminal scrollbar was broken in the official arc-darker version, this fixes that in the gtk.css file whilst retaining the other nice theme changes.